 14. Continue on this path through an iron kissing gate, following the well-marked track through open fields, with the river once again on your right.
 As you near the main road (A6187), walk up a series of steps to a gap in the wall ahead of you, and turn left.
 Be aware that this is quite a busy road but there is a footpath.
 The road back to your starting point at Hope railway station is on your left after a short distance.

 15. Note, if you want a diversion into the village of Hope, turn right on the A6187 instead of left, and the village is approx. 250 metres ahead of you.
-It boasts a lovely delicatessen, farm shop, a gift shop, an Indian takeaway and two pubs.
+The Old Hall Hotel is great for pub food and a wide selection of drinks, whilst The Courtyard Cafe is perfect for cakes and lunches.
+Hope also has a lovely delicatessen, farm shop, a gift shop, and an Indian restaurant.

 5 Hope Valley Train Station Walks in the Peak District Hope Valley